Skip to Main Content

 Featured

-Whether you’re eyeing an expensive sofa or a new TV, you may be tempted to take advantage of “buy now, pay later” (BNPL) options at your favorite retailer.
-These services allow you to split the cost of your purchase into several fixed payments.
-But you should understand the costs and risks before using BNPL.
+Whether you’re eyeing an expensive sofa or a new TV, you may be tempted to take advantage of “buy now, pay later” (BNPL) options.
+These services allow you to split the cost of your purchase into several fixed payments, but you should understand the costs and risks before using BNPL.

 What is buy now, pay later?

 While the terms vary depending on the plan you choose, buy now, pay later generally allows you to pay for your purchase interest-free over several weeks or months.
-Most companies also offer the option to pay for your purchase in monthly installments over time.
-These plans may or may not impact your credit, depending on the service provider.
+Some companies also offer the option to pay for your purchase in monthly installments.
+These plans may or may not impact your credit, depending on whether the service provider runs a hard credit check.
 Some BNPL companies also charge fees for using the service or paying late.

 Below are some of the most popular buy now, pay later companies and the financing options they offer.